DVillers77/HTML-AND-CSS-PROJECTS/README.md

 ## Course Assignments

-Here is a chronological list of assignments, detailing their purpose and the key skills acquired.
+Here is a chronological list of assignments, detailing their purpose and the key skills acquired. **For a more granular breakdown of each assignment tied to specific course steps, please refer to the [Assignment Index](https://github.com/DVillers77/HTML-AND-CSS-PROJECTS/blob/main/ASSIGNMENT_INDEX.md).**

 ### Section 1: Getting Started